 Step 1 - Drill

-Firstly, drill holes of 1/2” vertically through the concrete slab along the exterior or the interior of the foundation.
-It should be spaced every 12 or 18 inches maximum as per label direction.
-Drill holes around pillars, along all cracks, expansion joints, plumbing, utility services penetrating the concrete slab.
-Always refer to the manufacturer’s termiticide label for proper placement of drill down holes and locations.
+First, drill 1/2” holes vertically through the concrete slab along the exterior or the interior of the foundation.
+Space holes every 12 – 18 inches maximum as per label direction.
+Don’t forget to drill holes around pillars, along all cracks, expansion joints, plumbing, and utility services penetrating the concrete slab.
+Always refer to the termiticide manufacturer’s label for proper placement of drill holes and locations.

 Step 2- Install all MABI injectors

-Then, insert the MABI injectors into each drilled hole in the concrete slab, using a hammer.
+Next, insert the MABI injectors into each drilled hole in the concrete slab, using a hammer.
 They have been developed to keep enough pressure during and after the injection.
-Furthermore, you can adapt at the bottom of the MABI injector a diffusing tube that helps direct the termiticide laterally.
-It helps to get better dispersal or an extension rod to reach further.
+Additionally, you can add a diffusing tube to the bottom of the MABI injector to help direct the termiticide laterally.
+This allows for better product diffusion or for an extension rod to reach further.

 Step 3- Inject

-Finally, inject the chemical, for example Termidor, Taurus SC, Premise, Altriset or any other brand labelled for this pest in your state, with a spray rig through the Mabi injectors in the concrete slab.
-For each injection, the injected product quantity should be controlled in order to respect the manufacturer’s chemical product instructions.
-After the injection, MABI injectors are left inside the holes and serve as plugs.
-You can hide them with a suitable sealant for concrete slab and do not use them again.
+Finally, inject the chemical (e.g. Termidor, Taurus SC, Premise, Altriset or any other labeled insecticide authorized in your state) into the concrete slab using the Mabi injectors and a spray rig.
+For each injection, control the injected product quantity in order to respect the chemical product manufacturer’s instructions.
+After treatment, MABI injectors are left inside to serve as plugs or you may choose to hide them with a suitable concrete slab sealant.

-You can decide to add a cap for aesthetic reason and to protect the connection head of the MABI injector.
+You may also choose to cover the plug with a cap for aesthetic reasons and to protect the connection head of the MABI injector.
 In case of reinfestation or breakdown of the termiticide treated area, you can use the same injectors without drilling again.